GitFrog/git-training/Lesson_1/01_LEC_Git_Intro.md

 You can use git's version control capabilities without ever having to understand Github.

 Github is a service that holds git repositories.
-There are many companies  that offer hosting for git repositories, such as [BitBucket](https://bitbucket.org/product), [GitLab](https://about.gitlab.com/), [SourceForge](https://sourceforge.net/) etc.  As they are hosted on the www, they make it easier to collaborate with others on the same codebase.
+There are many companies  that offer hosting for git repositories, such as [BitBucket](https://bitbucket.org/product), [GitLab](https://about.gitlab.com/), [SourceForge](https://sourceforge.net/) etc.  As they are hosted on the Internet, these services make it easier to collaborate with others on the same codebase.

 [Azure DevOps](https://azure.microsoft.com/en-us/services/devops/) also provides git hosting capabilities as part of its Dev Ops services.
 This is what we will use.